thunder001/AD-Genetics-Prediction/README.md

 4. __*util:*__ Provides utility classes used in this project

 ## Results
-This folder contains five files listed below.
+This folder contains three files listed below.

 1. DCN_PPI_net.txt: The bipartite network file that contains 18,919 nodes (1,059 disease nodes and 17,860 gene nodes) and 712,803 edges.
 Format: UMLS_ID or gene symbol|UMLS_ID or gene symbol|weight